<check against delivery>

 “when the plight of the disadvantaged afforded the basic Australian values of equality and a fair go, the Governor-General’s innate decency and compassion evolved powerful affirmation of these values.”

-Together with reflections from communities across the country, it was these insights informed my decision to make care, kindness and respect the unstinting focus of my term.
+Together with reflections from communities across the country, from Australians everywhere, it was all of these insights that informed my decision to say yes to the job, to show up, but also my decion to make care, kindness and respect the unstinting focus of my term.

 This is what I meant when I said in my swearing-in speech that